treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 various locking hints, _informing_ multiple jobs about attempting to update the same paths but keeping things safe regardless.

+[^2]: 	Whenever there is a conflict, we want the task branch (which will become
+    the "latest writer" after a successful HOC commit) to win.

 [magic]:  https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/committers.html#The_Magic_Committer
 [staging]:  https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/committers.html#The_Staging_Committer
 [lakefs-commit]:  https://docs.lakefs.io/understand/object-model.html#commits